YakivBrychuk/Spock-Lizard-Scissors-Paper-Rock---P2/README.md

 ## Acknowledgements

- * My mentor Mitko Bachvarov provided helpful feedback and a links.
+ * My mentor [Mitko Bachvarov](https://www.linkedin.com/in/mitko-bachvarov-40b50776/) who provided helpful feedback and learning links, challenged me to go beyond and above by creating a more complex version of the classic Rock, Paper, Scissors.
  * Slack community for encouragement and information.
  * Code Institute Hackathons